labwc/labwc.github.io/src/tips-and-tricks.md

 The `wlr-foreign-toplevel-managment` protocols provides clients with a list of opened applications and lets them request certain actions on them, like maximizing, focusing, etc. This can be used for scripting with clients such as [`wlrctl`] and [`lswt`].
-For example, see below a a script which (a) launches an application if it is not already running, or (b) focuses the application's most recently opened window if it is already running:
+For example, the script below launches an application if it is not already running, or focuses the application's most recently opened window if it is already running:

 ```
 #!/bin/sh